Monday, June 22, 2009

 Pete Townshend 8: Another Scoop

 While not as consistent as the first, Another Scoop is still essential listening.
 Considering that Pete must have hundreds of hours of similar tapes in his vault, it gave us diehards hope that more would follow.
-Moreover, at this point in his career, it seemed as if we were getting spoiled with all the riches.
-But as time would tell, we weren’t even close.
+Moreover, at this point in his career, it seemed as if we were getting spoiled with all the riches, and that he was doing just fine without having to write for The Who.
+We had no way of knowing it wouldn’t last.

 Pete Townshend Another Scoop (1987)—